-To get maximum benefit out of a Hybrid WAN, it should use broadband internet services in conjunction with private network so that it becomes an integral and active part of the WAN system.
-Using the broadband as a separate network for purposes such as web surfing or as a failover standby is a waste of the potential of a Hybrid WAN.
+To get the maximum benefits out of a Hybrid WAN, it should use broadband internet services in conjunction with private networks so that it becomes an integral and active part of the WAN system.
+Using broadband as a separate network for purposes such as web surfing or as a failover standby is a waste of the potential of a .

 Broadband internet is hamstrung by the fact that its performance reliability varies widely as compared to a private network.
 Businesses have started using the Internet for running non-critical applications.
 Increasingly, businesses are leveraging cost and performance of the internet by making it application centric which in turns gives the user a private network experience.

-The next generation Hybrid WAN architecture will have the capability of integrating broadband with technology, so as to enhance the performance of the broadband component of the Hybrid WAN, leading to overall increase in the performance and efficiency of the Hybrid WAN.
+The next generation of Hybrid WAN architecture will have the ability to integrate broadband with technology.
+This will enhance the performance of the broadband component of the Hybrid WAN, leading to overall increases in the performance and efficiency of the Hybrid WAN.